chollenbeck/rad_haplotyper/README.md

                 Includes indels that are the only polymorphism at the locus (contig)

+     --use_only_paired
+                Use only reads where both pairs are aligned at the locus

     -c, --complex
                 Specify how to treat complex polymorphisms in the VCF file (indels, muliallelic SNPs, or complex polymorphims).
 The two